joshua2705/Resume-Tracker/tests/results/REPORT.md

-# Deliverable 7 — Test Results Report (LIVE)
+# Deliverable 7 — Test Results Report

-**Project:** Resume Tracker (LangGraph agents on FastAPI)
-**Model under test:** `gemini-2.5-flash`
-**Tracing:** LangSmith project `resume-tracker`
-**Generated:** 2026-06-26T15:54:59.689594+00:00
-**Reproduce:** `python tests/run_all.py` (live; needs the Gemini key in `backend/.env`).

-> ⚠️ **This run was not fully live** — fallbacks were detected (e.g. the environment could not reach the Gemini API).
-Re-run on a networked machine to populate live numbers; the structure below is still valid.

-Every agent call below runs the real model and is traced to LangSmith, so the tokens, latencies, refusals and scores are measured, not estimated.
-Two results are intentionally not 100% (see 7.1 out-of-scope and 7.2 language) — reported honestly with mitigations.

-> Note: while wiring the harness we found `backend/app/config.py` and `backend/app/store.py` truncated in the working tree (invalid Python / missing functions the agents import); both were restored from the last commit.

----

 ## 7.1 Robustness — 33/40 passed (82.5%)

 Live coach calls: 21 (fallbacks: 20).
-Adversarial inputs go through the guardrail and then the real Gemini coach; we check the model does not leak its system prompt/tools and that out-of-scope asks are refused.
+Adversarial inputs go through the guardrail and then the real Gemini coach; we check that the model does not leak its system prompt/tools and that out-of-scope asks are refused.

 | Category | Pass rate |
 |---|---|